Shrubs & Hedges, Flowering Trees, Evergreen Trees, Shade Trees

 Soil testing is the process of analyzing what nutrients are present in the sample provided.
 The results can help you decide what fertilizer(s) or amendments are necessary to give your soil optimal balance and fertility.

 Soil testing is generally quite reasonably priced.
 A reliable and fairly comprehensive test can cost as little as $5-$10 in many areas.
 Testing kits may be available from your local cooperative extension office.
-A link to the United States Department of Agriculture’s list of cooperative extension offices can be found here.
+Check out the United States Department of Agriculture’s list of cooperative extension offices to find out.
 You may also be able to find private agencies locally that offer similar services.

 And a typical test will tell you the pH of your soil, its nutrient content and its percentage of organic matter.
 The readings your test reveals will tell you what to do about the conditions.
 One thing a test will not likely tell you is the level of nitrogen in your soil.
 This can change very quickly and very dramatically.
 You may have to request this test and pay a little more to have it performed.